WLenhard/cNORM/README.md

 The package is still under development.
 Please report errors.
 Suggestions for improvement are always welcome!

 ## Sample Data
-The package includes data from two large test norming projects, namely ELFE 1-6 (Lenhard & Schneider, 2006) and the German adaption of the PPVT4 (A. Lenhard, Lenhard, Suggate & Seegerer, 2015), which can be used to run the analysis.
-Type `?elfe` or `?ppvt` to display information on the data sets.
+The package includes data from two large test norming projects, namely ELFE 1-6 (Lenhard & Schneider, 2006) and German adaption of the PPVT4 (A. Lenhard, Lenhard, Suggate & Seegerer, 2015), which can be used to run the analysis.
+Furthermore, large samples from the Center of Disease Control (CDC) on growth curves in childhood and adolescence (for computing Body Mass Index 'BMI' curves) and life expectancy at birth per country from 1960 to 2017 (available from The World Bank).
+Type `?elfe`, `?ppvt`, `?CDC` or `?life` to display information on the data sets.

 ## References
 *   Lenhard, A., Lenhard, W., Suggate, S. & Segerer, R. (2016).
 A continuous solution to the norming problem.
 Assessment, Online first , 1-14. doi: 10.1177/1073191116656437